MicrosoftDocs/defender-docs/defender-endpoint/mac-jamfpro-policies.md

 - [Microsoft Defender for Endpoint Plan 1](microsoft-defender-endpoint.md)
 - [Microsoft Defender for Endpoint Plan 2](microsoft-defender-endpoint.md)

-This page will guide you through the steps you need to take to set up macOS policies in Jamf Pro.
+This article guides you through the steps you need to take to set up macOS policies in Jamf Pro.

 You'll need to take the following steps: